vikusja96/NC-News_Back-End/README.md

 ## Step 5 - Hosting a PSQL database using Heroku
 This project was hosted with Heroku and you can check all available endpoints on API here: https://vk-nc-news-server.herokuapp.com/api.

-If you would like to hoste with Heroku folow instructions in `hosting.md` file or choose your hosting way.
+You can choose your hosting way.

 ## Minimun versions needed!
 Your node.js version shoul not be earlier than `16.3.0`.
 To check you node.js version use command: